 Gone are the days when clients show up to their accountant’s office and plunk stacks of paper on their desk before it gets sent off to the government via fax or mail.

 Like everything else, taxes and financial information have gone digital, making its software and the people that use it more susceptible to cyberattacks.

-And while some think that hackers are only interested in big companies like Amazon or Target, it isn’t true.
+And while some think that hackers are only interested in big companies like Amazon, it isn’t true.
 A Varonis report found that financial services firms have more sensitive files on average than healthcare, pharmaceutical, and biotech companies, making them particularly enticing to hackers.

 So how do the hackers steal the data?
 The initial opening that a cyberattacker needs to weasel their way into a system isn’t complex.
 They may send a flurry of emails to employees with a link that allows access to the computer’s files.
 Or they may do a more targeted spear-phishing attack to get private data from a member of the c-suite.
 However they get in, the result could lead to irreparable public embarrassment, loss of trust from clients, or worse.

 Banks are spending over $1 billion a year on Multi-Factor Authentication solutions to remedy the pressing issue of bank fraud and identity theft, representing about 30% of their total security budget, according to Finextra.
 But all that money is useless if the accounting or auditing firms that work with businesses and individuals hand over the keys.

 That isn’t to say all accounting firms have weak cybersecurity.
 For instance, 2-Factor Authentication is already mandatory in Australia for popular cloud accounting software like MYOB, Xero, and Quickbooks Online.
 But it’s safe to assume that many aren’t covered enough, as 95% of companies are inadequately protected against cybercrime, according to Varonis.